 - Espresso B2B Marketing Agency relies on the experts’ reports and sends campaigns on Tuesdays, Wednesday or Thursdays.

-If you don’t know your audience well enough or don’t have a mailing list to test — there is a good way out:
+If you don’t know your audience well enough or don’t have an email list to test — try this:

 There isn’t a great difference between the followers of your brand on social networks and the email audience.
 So why not to analyze the activity time of the first one to implement it for the start of the mass mailing campaigns for the second.